 Always keep track of where you are so that you could retrace your steps if you miss the intended route or it is blocked.
 Walking alone is inadvisable.

 There are deer living wild in these woods - but you will be very lucky if you see one.
 However if you do encounter any that do not run away then treat them with the greatest of respect.

-This is a walk that the author has done many times, albeit prior to the forestry work.
-Revised January 2015 and updated May 2016.
-The description given here is provided in good faith but no assurances as to its accuracy or suitability for you are given.
+Updated June 2020.
+This description is provided in good faith but no assurances as to its accuracy or suitability for you are given.